bitshifter/radixsort/README.md

 the radix 11 sort in all languages.
 Interestingly on an old Intel Atom, the reverse was true.
 I have not analysed why this is the case yet.

-Performance wise C and C++ are very similar.
-Rust is a bit slower, again I haven't analysed the source of performance discrepency.

 ## License

 This software is licensed under the zlib license, see the LICENSE file for